lightningbolt047/Android-Toolbox/README.md

         </ul>
     </p>
     <h2>Okay I'm interested.
 How do I install it?</h2>
-    <p>As of now only the Windows installer is available (Although I plan to release it on linux and macOS (if I can get my hands on a Mac)).
+    <p>Windows, macOS and linux installers/binaries are available.
 You may download it from this repo's releases which you can find here: [Releases](https://github.com/lightningbolt047/Android-Toolbox/releases).
-Or if you are very much interested to compile and run in linux, you may as well clone this repo and build it for yourself.
-Do note that the app might not work as intended in that case.</p>
+Or if you are very much interested to compile and run, you may as well clone this repo and build it for yourself.</p>
     <h2>Do I have to keep checking this repo for future updates to the app?</h2>
     <p>No you don't!
 The app will notify you when there is an update available, and you may choose to download and install the update from within the app.</p>
     <h2>Feature X is awesome, I can't wait to try it out, but it is a prerelease.
 How do I try it out?</h2>